Mexican Corn Cake

 Total: 1 hour 10 minutes

-This Mexican Corn Cake is a sweet side dish inspired by a local Mexican restaurant.
+Mexican Corn Cake is a sweet side dish inspired by a Mexican restaurant.
+After you have the first bite, you’ll be in love.

 Print Pin Rate Save